Which Robo-Advisor is Best For You?

 Similar to most robo-advisors, you answer several questions regarding your age, assets, goals and risk tolerance.
 Then Ally will suggest a group of investment funds that match your needs.
 Then Ally manages the portfolio for you.

-Ally Invest vs. Betterment vs. Wealthfront – Which is Best?
+Ally Robo Portfolios vs. Betterment vs. Wealthfront – Which is Best?
 The Takeaway

-Each of these robo-advisors has many benefits that can appeal to a wide range of investors.
-They’re not all-encompassing robo-advisors, though, and investors should be careful to pick the robo that best aligns with their goals.
+Each of these robo-advisors have many benefits that might appeal to a wide range of investors.
+Investors should be careful to pick the robo that best aligns with their goals.
+Each robo-advisor offers investment management including rebalancing, lending, and cash management.

-Ally Invest might be for you if you want a robo-advisor backed by a larger financial company.
+Ally Robo Investing might be for you if you want a robo-advisor backed by a larger financial company.
 This has the unique benefit of giving you a relationship with Ally Bank, which in turn can provide additional financial services.
-We like that Ally Invest offers both socially responsible inveting and income portfolios.
+We like that Ally offers both socially responsible investing and income portfolios.
 This is great for conservative investors.
+Although, SoFi Invest also offers a robo advisor, DIY investing, lending and banking, includes financial advisors and has zero management fee.

 You might not appreciate Ally Invest if you’re uncomfortable with keeping 30% of your assets in cash, however.
 Ally Invest only offers free account management to clients who meet this thresh hold; those who have less than 30% assets in cash will pay a 0.30% AUM fee.